codeinchq/router/README.md

 A router is technically a PSR-15 middleware and request handler (it implements [`MiddlewareInterface`](https://www.php-fig.org/psr/psr-15/#22-psrhttpservermiddlewareinterface) and [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)).

 **Here is how the router works :**
-1. The router receives a PSR-7 request (implementing [`ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often the request is built form the current web browser request using `ServerRequest::fromGlobals()`)
+1. The router receives a PSR-7 request (implementing [`ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often built using `ServerRequest::fromGlobals()`)
 2. The router searches for a compatible PSR-15 handler (implementing [`RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)) in its internal stack to process the request, in order to do so the path of the request's URI is compared with the known routes using [`fnmatch()`](http://php.net/manual/fr/function.fnmatch.php);
 4. The router calls (and instantiate if required) the PSR-15 handler with the PSR-7 request.
 The handler returns a PSR-7 response (implementing [`ResponseInterface`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface)).
-7. The response can be passed to a PSR-15 MiddleWare or directly streamed to the browser using a [response sender](https://github.com/CodeIncHQ/lib-psr7responsesender).
+7. The response can be passed to a PSR-15 Middleware or directly streamed to the browser using a [response sender](#streaming-responses).